Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation: Conclusion

 \section{Conclusion}

-In this paper, we proposed the first comprehensive database \qa benchmark \bench.
+In this paper, we proposed the first comprehensive DBQA benchmark \bench.
 First, we proposed a comprehensive dataset, which includes an extensive \qa dataset and corresponding generation methods.
-Second, we proposed a complete testbed that implements the entire database \qa workflow, incorporating various auxiliary modules for DB \qa.
-Third, we propose a complete evaluation pipeline to ensure comprehensiveness, accuracy and fairness of evaluation.
-Finally, using \bench, we conducted a comprehensive evaluation to showcase DB \qa ability of seven general-purpose LLMs and two variants based on pretraining and fine-tuning, while also assessing the impact of modules such as QCR, RAG and TIG on database \qa performance.
-We hope our benchmark and findings will better guide the future development of LLM-based database \qa research.
+Second, we proposed a complete testbed that implements the entire DBQA workflow, incorporating various auxiliary modules for DB \qa.
+Third, we propose a complete evaluation pipeline and conducted a comprehensive evaluation to showcase DB \qa ability of seven general-purpose LLMs and two variants based on pretraining and fine-tuning.
+Fourth, we also assess the impact of modules such as QCR, RAG and TIG on DBQA performance and identify future directions for improvement by evaluationg existing solutions.
+We hope our benchmark and findings will better guide the future development of LLM-based DBQA research.